favasmfsm/favasmfsm.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Senior Data Analyst at Tiger Analytics with a deep passion for working with data and uncovering insights that drive business value.
-My current work is focused on natural language processing (NLP), specifically in the areas of text-matching and document-parsing.
+I am a Data Scientist with a deep passion for working with data and uncovering insights that drive business value.
+My current work is focused on natural language processing (NLP) and Large Langiage Models(LLMs), specifically in the areas of document chat with LLMs,text-matching and document-parsing.
 My experience in these sub-topics has enabled me to develop expertise in the application of NLP in real-world business scenarios.

 I received my Dual Degree (B.Tech+M.Tech) from IIT Madras.
 During my time there, I worked on navigation of quadcopters in GPS-denied environments under the guidance of Prof. Ranjith Mohan.
 This experience allowed me to hone my skills in programming languages such as Python and C++.